rz780/Rebecca_Zamsky_Website/index.md

     - Choreographed the final dance for the semester
 - **Kappa Alpha Theta Fraternity**
 - **Lehigh Hillel**
--

 ## Hobbies
-- Outside of class and extracurriculars I like playing and watching soccer, watching football, going to broadway shows and ballets
+- Outside of class and extracurriculars I like playing and watching soccer, watching football, going to broadway shows and ballet performances

 ---